 He has been a frequent guest principal with the Taiwan Philharmonic, Singapore Symphony, Orchestra Ensemble Kanazawa and the Seoul Philharmonic.
 He teaches at the Hong Kong Academy for Performing Arts and the University of Hong Kong.

-Some highlights of his performing career include: three concerto appearances with the HK Phil; a ten-city European tour with the Chicago Chamber Orchestra performing Brudowicz's Marimba Concerto; performing Iannis Xenakis' Psappha for solo percussion in the ancient amphitheatre in Delphi, Greece; and playing Derive I and II at the Berlin Staatsoper for Pierre Boulez' 75th birthday, with Boulez himself conducting.
+Prior to joining the HK Phil, James worked regularly with the Chicago Symphony and the leading new music groups of Boston and Chicago.
+In those years, some highlights include performing Iannis Xenakis' Psappha for solo percussion in the ancient amphitheatre in Delphi, Greece, and playing Derive I and II at the Berlin Staatsoper for Pierre Boulez's 75th birthday, with Boulez himself conducting.

 With his ensemble KLANG, he conducted over 60 contemporary works including the US and Asia premiere of Donnerstags Gruss by Stockhausen.
 He has also conducted the Taiwan Philharmonic, HK Phil and the Chicago Chamber Orchestra.

 As a composer, James Boznos uses the pen name OZNO.
 He has written music for orchestra, chamber, solo, vocal, electronic genres as well as for the theatre.
 Recent premieres have included: Cantata no.1, Anesti, for 6 instruments, 6 voices and synthetic orchestra, Cantata no. 2, Nevu’ah, for 6-part chorus, 19 instrumentalists and tape, Cantata no. 3, Gabriel, for soloists, choir, orchestra and mp3, with the Hong Kong Bach Choir.